alexandrglm/myLearningCorner/DevCamp2025/FullStack/MODULE_01_SCSS/01-008_SCSS_Variables_(i).md

 - **Cleaner Code**
 - **Scalability**

-✅✅✅ **The best benefit, as SCSS is a compiled language, its compiler will stop the execution and will tell to perform a debug:**
+✅✅✅ **The best benefit, as long as compiled language SCSS is, compilation will be stopped at the execution time:**
 ![IMG0_Debug_Compilation_time](https://github.com/user-attachments/assets/879058da-623b-4eb1-81a5-516f89fc535b)
+This allows better debugging process.

 ---